icopy-site/awesome/docs/awesome/awesome-fantasy.md

 #### [The Stormlight Archive](https://en.wikipedia.org/wiki/The_Stormlight_Archive) *by [Brandon Sanderson](https://en.wikipedia.org/wiki/Brandon_Sanderson)* [4.6]

-The Stormlight Archive books (https://github.com/RichardLitt/awesome-fantasy/blob/master/only 2 out of a planned 10 last I heard) are 2 of the longest books out there, and I read on my Kindle and did not realize they were so long until I realized I was some 15 hours in and ~50% done IIRC.
+The Stormlight Archive books (only 2 out of a planned 10 last I heard) are 2 of the longest books out there, and I read on my Kindle and did not realize they were so long until I realized I was some 15 hours in and ~50% done IIRC.
 I was so engrossed, I hadn't cared.
-I got the 2nd one the day it came out and read it in about 10 days despite my busy schedule (https://github.com/RichardLitt/awesome-fantasy/blob/master/sleep was sacrificed). - [@CWSpear](https://github.com/CWSpear)
+I got the 2nd one the day it came out and read it in about 10 days despite my busy schedule (sleep was sacrificed). - [@CWSpear](https://github.com/CWSpear)

 I completely agree that however long these books are, it doesn't really matter.
 They're fantastic.
 The magic system is complex, and the characters Brandon focuses on have their own little foibles and bits of awesome.
 This is classic 90's fantasy, but still incredibly good.
 The world is also pretty novel for fantasy - no more England-like environments, but actually a different kind of landscape. - [@RichardLitt](https://github.com/RichardLitt)